-To comply with Governmental Accounting Standards Board Statement 45, in FY 2009-10, the District assessing an amount to cover the future retiree medical benefit costs for current employees.
-These charges appear as part of benefit expenses in all funds.
-After making the FY 2018-19 contributions and transfers to the Other Post-Employment Benefits trust (OPEB), the District is projecting to have 97% of its OPEB liability funded by June 30, 2019.
-The actuarially determined OPEB liability as of June 30, 2018 is funded at 95%.
+To comply with Governmental Accounting Standards Board Statement 45, in FY 2009-10, the District began assessing an amount to cover the future retiree medical benefit costs for current employees.
+These charges appear as part of benefit expenses across all funds.